ctwoprod/collect-alert/README.md

 # collect-alert
-Collect alert from Cloudera Manager
+Collect alert from Cloudera Manager, and send to Kafka

+Python script Project, using kafka-python.